Introduction and Coupling#

 Sediment Transport Modes#

 TELEMAC has a dedicated module called Gaia for modeling morphodynamics.
 Gaia enables modeling sediment transport and morphological evolution (i.e., Topographic change) in rivers, lakes, and estuaries.
 It comes with particular routines to consider a spatio-temporal variation of grain sizes, grading curves, and riverbed layering for simulating sediment transport in the form of Bedload (coarse sediment) and/or Suspended load (fine sediment).
 Bedload is calculated by solving semi-empiric equations, such as the Meyer-Peter and Müller [MPM48] formula (read more later in this tutorial).
-Suspended load is modeled by solving the Advection-Diffusion equations (typically, the RANS form), require closures for sediment erosion and deposition fluxes.
-Figure 191 qualitatively illustrates the two basic modes of sediment transport in the form of suspended load and bedload.
+Suspended load is modeled by solving the Advection-Diffusion equations (typically, the RANS form), which require closures for sediment erosion and deposition fluxes.
+Figure 189 qualitatively illustrates the two basic modes of sediment transport in the form of suspended load and bedload.
 Whether a particle is transported in suspension or as bedload can also be determined by calculating of the Rouse number.

 The recruitment of sediment for both suspended load and bedload transport requires a detailed look at the riverbed, which will be provided later in the section on the definition of the riverbed composition and the active layer.